 Committee Note, 1971: The intent is to authorize the commission within its absolute discretion to reopen final orders on the basis of mistake or newly discovered evidence within a period of one year from the date of such order where this is found to be just.
 It is intended that the commission have authority to grant or deny compensation, including the right to increase or to decrease benefits previously awarded.
 [Bill 371-A]

-Interlocutory orders issued by the department in worker's compensation cases are not res judicata.
+Interlocutory orders issued by the Department of Industry, Labor and Human Relations in worker's compensation cases are not res judicata.
 Worsch v.
 DILHR, 46 Wis.
 2d 504

 , 175 N.W.2d 201

-When the department reverses an examiner's findings and makes independent findings, the latter should be accompanied by a memorandum opinion indicating not only prior consultation with the examiner and review of the record, but a statement or statements of the reasons for reaching a different result or conclusion, particularly when the credibility of witnesses is involved.
+When the Department of Industry, Labor and Human Relations reverses an examiner's findings and makes independent findings, the latter should be accompanied by a memorandum opinion indicating not only prior consultation with the examiner and review of the record, but a statement or statements of the reasons for reaching a different result or conclusion, particularly when the credibility of witnesses is involved.
 Transamerica Insurance Co. v.
 DILHR, 54 Wis.
 2d 272

 , 195 N.W.2d 656

 (1972).
 See also Mervosh v.
 LIRC, 2010 WI App 36

 The Department of Industry, Labor and Human Relations could properly find no permanent disability in the case of a successful fusion of vertebrae and still retain jurisdiction to determine future disability when doctors testified that there might be future effects.
 Vernon County v.
 DILHR, 60 Wis.
 2d 736